-While I can’t vouch for other dressing recipes, this is what my recipes consists of.
+While I can’t vouch for other dressing recipes, this is what my recipe consists of.

-½ cup rice vinegar – You could also use regular white vinegar if you wish, but rice vinegar has flavor that works much better here.
+Rice vinegar – You could also use regular white vinegar if you wish, but rice vinegar has a flavor that works much better here.

-½ cup sesame oil – Most stores will carry a toasted sesame oil.
+Sesame oil – Most stores will carry toasted sesame oil.
 They usually come in small bottles because sesame oil tends to go rancid much faster than other oils.
 So don’t buy more than you need unless you have plans to use it up soon.
 You can use grapeseed oil or extra virgin olive oil, but the flavor will change considerably.

-¼ cup soy sauce – You can also use coconut aminos for soy free dressing.
+Soy sauce – You can also use coconut aminos for soy-free dressing.
 (That’s what I used here).
 If you use regular soy sauce, opt for low sodium.
 Tamari could also work here in a pinch.

 How To Make Sesame Vinaigrette

 Place all ingredients into a blender and blend until smooth.